Meerwein–Ponndorf–Verley reduction: Variations

-The Meerwein–Ponndorf–Verley reduction has been recently used in the synthesis of chiral amines from ketimines using a chiral alkoxide.
+The Meerwein–Ponndorf–Verley reduction has been used in the synthesis of chiral amines from ketimines using a chiral alkoxide.
 The addition of a phosphinoyl group to the nitrogen of the ketimine allowed for high enantioselectivity up to 98%ee.

 Work has been done in the use of lanthanides and transition metals for the Meerwein–Ponndorf–Verley reduction.
 Both ruthenium and samarium have shown high yields and high stereoselectivity in the reduction of carbonyls to alcohols.
 The ruthenium catalyst has been shown, however, to go through a ruthenium hydride intermediate.
 The Meerwein–Ponndorf–Verley reduction has also been effected with synthetically useful yield by plutonium (III) isopropoxide.

 The standard MPV reduction is a homogeneous reaction several heterogeneous reactions have been developed.